 Valerie Silverthorne discusses the shortage of mobile app developers that enterprises are facing today in her TechTarget article, "How low-code development makes building mobile apps easier."
 She cites research and evidence that low-code development is the solution.

 Silverhorn introduces low-code mobile app development tools as a new technology helping nearly any business professional build mobile apps quickly and efficiently.
 She then goes on to cite research and interview executives about why low-code development tools are increasingly popular and the market for them will only grow.

 "Low-code tools let nearly anyone build mobile applications quickly and efficiently.
-Here's why these development tools will continue to grow in popularity."She explains how low-code software helps build apps faster:
+Here's why these development tools will continue to grow in popularity."She explains how low-code app development software helps build apps faster:

 These new tools essentially do the hard work developers had to do -- from data management and integration to visual configuration of business logic tools, built-in rules for development and delivery, and emphasis on drag-and-drop elements, according to the Forrester Research Wave report, "Low-Code Development Platforms, Q2 2016."
 This is a way companies can "bring people in to the development organization and rapidly drive innovation and compete with the unicorns," said Robert Stroud, principal analyst for infrastructure and operations professionals at Forrester.
 With these new platforms, Stroud said so-called citizen developers are for the first time "really able to leverage IT."